SriramSrinivas/CIST1300-Introduction-to-Web/README.md

 	applying styles and formatting to those pages using CSS (Cascading Style Sheets), Bootstrap, learning JavaScript and Jquery.
 -  Finally tying it all together by creating dynamic web pages that use a combination of HTML5, CSS, Bootstrap, JavaScript & Jquery.

+If time permits towards the end we will review Angular framework and get familiar with single page web application.

 ### Grading Breakdown (due dates are tentative)
-- (8 %)  8 Labs, each worth 1%
+- (10 %)  10 Labs, each worth 1%
 - (2 % ) Class Participation
-- (40 %) 5 Assignments, each worth 8 %
+- (48 %) 6 Assignments, each worth 8 %
 - (30 %) 3 Exams, each worth 10%
-- (20 %) Project, (Group Project - 10 % and Individual Project - 10 % (Merged with group project, if you commit files to group gitlab repo, I will award you 10 % for the individual project ))
+- (10 %) Project (Group project, students can form their own group.
+Each group have maximum of 3 members)

 ### Submission
-- Labs, assignments and Project should be submitted via Gitlab.
+- Labs, assignments and Project should be submitted via BitBucket (BB) only.
+No other means of submission will be accepted.

 ### Grading scale: